plaethos09/Devops_Answers/Docker_new.md

     Command: `docker run --dns [dns_server] [image_name]`

-Of course!
-Here are more challenging Docker-related questions along with their corresponding commands:

 26. **How can you view the Docker logs in real-time for multiple containers?**
     Command: `docker logs -f $(docker ps -q)`